code-craka/visa-manager-app/PRD.md

 ### Authentication & User Management

-- **Neon Auth Integration:** Secure user registration and login using Neon Auth
+- **Clerk Integration:** Secure user registration and login using Clerk with Google OAuth
+- **JWT Templates:** Custom JWT templates with email, role, and name claims
-- **Role-based Access:** Users can be assigned roles (agency, partner) with appropriate permissions
+- **Role-based Access:** Users can be assigned roles (agency, partner) with appropriate permissions stored in user metadata
-- **Profile Management:** Users can view and update their profiles
+- **Profile Management:** Users can view and update their profiles with real-time sync
-- **Session Management:** Secure session handling through Neon Auth
+- **Session Management:** Secure JWT token handling with JWKS verification

 ### Client & Task Management